barsoom/gridlook/README.md

 Rails 4 app on Heroku to log SendGrid webhook events.

 Very WiP.
-Currently only saves to DB and shows a count on the (unsecured9 root page; no UI beyond that.
+Currently only saves to DB and shows a count on the (unsecured) root page; no UI beyond that.

 But feel free to use `heroku run console` :)